 1. Centers for Disease Control and Prevention, Opioid Overdose: Drug Overdose Deaths (June 27, 2019) https://www.cdc.gov/drugoverdose/data/statedeaths.html.

 2. Sheelah Kolhatkar, The Cost of the Opioid Crisis, The New Yorker (September 11, 2017) (citing a 2013 study estimating the cost to the economy of $78.5 billion).

 3. Similarly, in the Ninth Circuit, the test is whether the employee has “refrained from using drugs for a significant period of time.”
 Brown v.
 Lucky Stores, Inc., 246 F.3d 1182, 1186 (9th Cir.
 2001) (emphasis added).
 The Second Circuit test asks whether the employer held a reasonable belief that the employee had a current substance abuse problem, “severe and recent enough” so that the employer is justified in believing the employee is unable to perform the essential duties of the job.
 Teahan v.
 Metro-North Commuter R. Co., 951 F.2d 511, 520 (2nd Cir.
 1991).

-JEFFREY S. KLEIN and NICHOLAS J. PAPPAS are partners at Weil, Gotshal & Manges, in the Employment Litigation Practice Group.
+NICHOLAS J. PAPPAS is a partner at Weil, Gotshal & Manges, in the Employment Litigation Practice Group.
 LAUREN E. RICHARDS, an associate in the Employment Litigation Practice Group, assisted in the preparation of this article.

 Reprinted with permission from the October 1, 2019 edition of the NEW YORK LAW JOURNAL © 2019 ALM Media Properties, LLC.
 All rights reserved.
 Further duplication without permission is prohibited.
 ALMReprints.com – 877-257-3382 - firstname.lastname@example.org.